 How can you complete an energy project when capital is scarce?

 Call The Stone House Group.
 Our firm will analyze federal, state and local incentives that can help reduce or offset capital needs for chosen energy efficiency or renewable energy projects.
-We are familiar with New Jersey’s Pay for Performance (P4P) program, Pennsylvania’s Alternative and Clean Energy (ACE) Program), Pennsylvania Energy Development Authority (PEDA) State Grant, and New York State Energy Research and Development Authority (NYSERDA), among several other grant and incentive programs.
-Once The Stone House Group has assisted in identifying potential funding for your project, our sister company, Stone House Solutions, is able to offer assistance in procuring these funds through the programs listed above.
-For solar installation projects alone, Stone House Solutions has helped clients receive over $10 Million in grants and incentive funding.
+We are familiar with New Jersey’s Pay for Performance (P4P) program, Pennsylvania’s Alternative and Clean Energy (ACE) Program, Pennsylvania Energy Development Authority (PEDA) State Grant, and New York State Energy Research and Development Authority (NYSERDA), among several other grant and incentive programs.
+We are also familiar with a variety of loan options to help fund energy projects.
+For solar installation projects alone, The Stone House Group has helped clients receive over $10 Million in grants and incentive funding.

 Other resources we use to analyze incentives and grants include the Database of State Incentives for Renewable Energy (dsireusa.org).